Najwa Karam: 2005–present

-Kibir'el Hob, (Love Got Bigger)
+Kibir'el Hob (Love Just Got Greater)

-In November 2005, billboards and unipolls all over Beirut displayed a lady's hand upon a cloudy horizon.
-No writing was on the posters.
-The advertisement had the public wondering what message the posters were relaying, and who the mysterious hand belonged to.
-Soon, it was generally concluded that the hand belonged to a recording artist, but there were many conflicting suggestions as to whose it was.
-Gradually, the billboards had bits of the lady added to the picture, until on 30 November 2005, the "mystery lady" was revealed as Najwa Karam.
+In November 2005, an advertisement for Karam's new album, Kibir'el Hob (Love Just Got Greater), featured her hand upon a cloudy horizon, with parts added to the picture until, on 30 November 2005, the "mystery lady" was revealed as Najwa Karam.

-On the same day, Karam's 15th studio album, Kibir'el Hob (Love Just Got Greater) was officially released.
-The album gained widespread attention through its rigorous advertising campaign, with billboard posters, many television appearances [on popular variety programs such as Dandana, and Akeed Maestro], and music video clips for singles.
+On the same day, Kibir'el Hob was released.
+The album was promoted through an elaborate advertising campaign, including billboard posters, television appearances on Dandana and Akeed Maestro, and music video clips for singles.
 Kibir'el Hob topped the highest-selling album chart in Lebanon for Rotana during the Christmas sales period and remained in the number one position through the New Year.
 In April 2006, Karam released a third and final single from the Kibir'el Hob album, accompanied by a video clip, and proved to be among the most popular Arabic songs of the year 2006.

-In response to the 2006 Israel-Lebanon conflict, Karam teamed with popular Lebanese singer/songwriter Melhem Barakat to record the song Rah Yeb2a El Watan.
+In response to the 2006 Israel-Lebanon conflict, Karam collaborated with Lebanese singer and songwriter Melhem Barakat to record the song Rah Yebqa El Watan.
 The track, which Barakat wrote and composed, called for unity among all Lebanese people.
-The single was released in late September and was critically acclaimed for its message and vocals, although criticised for its short running time.
-Plans for another collaboration with Barakat are underway.